AdobeDocs/target.fr-FR/help/c-target/c-visitor-profile/working-with-customer-attributes.md

 * Adobe does not guarantee that 100% of customer attribute (visitor profile) data from CRM databases will be onboarded to the [!DNL Experience Cloud] and, thus, be available for use for targeting in [!DNL Target].
 Dans notre conception actuelle, il est possible qu’un petit pourcentage de données ne soit pas intégré.
 * The lifetime of customer attributes data imported from the [!DNL Experience Cloud] to [!DNL Target] depends on the lifetime of the visitor profile, which is 14 days by default.
 Pour plus d’informations, voir [Durée de vie du profil du visiteur](../../c-target/c-visitor-profile/visitor-profile-lifetime.md#concept_D9F21B416F1F49159F03036BA2DD54FD).
-* If the `vst.*` parameters are the only thing identifying the visitor, the existing "authenticated" profile will not be fetched as long as `authState` is UNAUTHENTICATED (0).
+* If the `vst.*` parameters are the only thing identifying the visitor, the existing &quot;authenticated&quot; profile will not be fetched as long as `authState` is UNAUTHENTICATED (0).
 Le profil est uniquement récupéré si `authState` passe à UNAUTHENTICATED (1).

-   For example, if the `vst.myDataSource.id` parameter is used to identify the visitor (where `myDataSource` is the data source alias) and there is no MCID or third-party ID, using the parameter `vst.myDataSource.authState=0` won't fetch the profile that might have been created through a Customer Attributes import.
+   For example, if the `vst.myDataSource.id` parameter is used to identify the visitor (where `myDataSource` is the data source alias) and there is no MCID or third-party ID, using the parameter `vst.myDataSource.authState=0` won&#39;t fetch the profile that might have been created through a Customer Attributes import.
 Si le comportement souhaité consiste à récupérer le profil authentifié, le paramètre `vst.myDataSource.authState` doit avoir la valeur 1 (AUTHENTICATED).

 * Vous ne pouvez pas envoyer les caractères suivants dans `mbox3rdPartyID` : signe plus (+) et barre oblique (/).